Mengjun74/dash_hotel_booking/doc/Proposal.md

-# Proposal for the Shiny Hotel Booking Dashboard
+# Proposal for the Dash Hotel Booking Dashboard

 ## Motivation and Purpose